 Unconditional grants receivable are recorded as receivables and grant revenue in the year received.
 Conditional grants receivable are recognized when the conditions on which they depend are substantially met.
-An allowance for doubtful accounts is provided for receivables based upon management's judgment, including such factors as prior history and nature of the contribution.
-All grants receivable are considered collectible, therefore, no allowance for doubtful accounts was recorded at June 30, 2022 or 2021.
+An allowance for doubtful accounts is provided for receivables based upon management's judgment, including such factors as prior history and nature of the grant.
+All grants receivable are considered collectible, therefore, no allowance for doubtful accounts was recorded at June 30, 2023 or 2022.